 Sean Fath is an Assistant Professor of Organizational Behavior at Cornell’s ILR School.
 Broadly, his research focuses on managerial decision making, bias reduction in social evaluations, and perceptions of social and organizational hierarchy.
 Before coming to Cornell, Professor Fath received his Ph.D. in Management and Organizations from Duke University.

-Susanne M. Bruyère, Ph.D., CRC, is Professor of Disability Studies and the Academic Director of the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability at the Cornell University ILR School in Ithaca, NY.
-USA.
 The Yang-Tan Institute is a research, training, and technical assistance center focusing on disability inclusion in employment, education, and community.
-Dr. Bruyère serves as administrative/strategic lead and as the PI/Co-PI of research, dissemination, and technical assistance efforts focused on employment disability policy and effective disability workplace practices.
+Dr. Bruyère serves as Institute administrative and strategic lead, and also as the PI/Co-PI of numerous research, dissemination, and technical assistance efforts focused on employment and disability policy and effective workplace practices for people with disabilities.

 Who Should Enroll